 Services include daily hot lunch, homeless healthcare, mental health support, personal care items, monthly clothing service, seeking employment support, life coaching, showers, toilets, weekly washing service, monthly veterinarian service.
 Open 9am–12pm Monday through to Saturday.
 Closed public holidays.

 Story Factory is a not-for-profit creative writing centre that delivers workshops to young people aged 7 to 17 from under-resourced communities with a focus on storytelling and expression.

 Our workshops are led by our trained educators (storytellers) with the support of our volunteer tutors.

 Our programs are designed to build confidence, and creativity – essential skills young people need to shape their future.

 We establish a space where young people feel safe and supported, where they have permission to be creative, and where they are excited to write.

 We have the following volunteer opportunities available:

-- Online workshops: we also run programs online on either Monday or Thursday afternoons from 3pm to 5.30pm during the school term.
+- Online workshops: we run programs online Monday to Thursday afternoons from 3pm to 5:30pm during the school term.